ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 # The actual tutorial, step by step.

-In the text of the tutorial, we will be concentrate on the MDANSE GUI.
+In the text of the tutorial, we will concentrate on the MDANSE GUI.
 However, the conversion and analysis jobs can be run also without the GUI.
 The scripts for running all the parts of the tutorial are provided in `md_inputs/script*`.